HDR Photography Guide-How To and Examples

 7. So, you can set the desired exposure levels to -1,0, and+1.
 You can even go for five or seven photos if you want to capture more details.

-8. If your camera does not support AEB feature then you can set the exposure manually to -1,0, and +1 and capture the images.
+8. If your camera does not support the AEB feature, you can set the exposure manually to -1,0, and +1 and capture the images.

 9. Connect your remote shutter release to the camera for triggering the shot.
-I recommend using the remote shutter release to minimise the camera shake.
+I recommend using the remote shutter release to minimize the camera shake.

 10. Once you are ready, press the remote to activate the AEB, and the camera will capture multiple images at different exposures.
 Now take these images to your computer and use any HDR software to create the final HDR image.

 Issues with HDR Photography

-Now, let us have a look at the common problems that one has to face during HDR photography and how to avoid the same.
+Let us have a look at the common problems that one has to face while creating HDR images and how to avoid the same.

 Like in any photography, Noise can be a big issue in HDR photography too.
 You can try to shoot at the lowest possible ISOs.

 Another issue is when using a single file captured in RAW format for HDR.
-You can always generate three images at three exposures from a RAW image and combine it later to get the HDR image.
+You can always generate three images at three exposures from a RAW image and combine them later to get the HDR image.

 But, here the disadvantage is that you will end up opening up the shadows in one image and brightening the highlights.
 It will increase the Noise in the picture.

 So, it is always better to capture the three images at different exposures in-camera, rather than using a single RAW file to generate three.
-It will ensure that the noise levels are kept to the minimum.
-Make sure that the image is captured at Low ISO levels.
+It will ensure that the noise levels are kept low.
+Always make sure that the image is captured at Low ISO levels.

 2. Camera Position

 It is always recommended to use a tripod for HDR photography.
-If you try to keep your camera on a stable surface and shoot an HDR, then you may end up in misalignment of images.
+If you try to keep your camera on a stable surface and shoot an HDR, then you may end up with a misalignment of images.